-Cost of revenue consisted primarily of the cost of raw materials used in the assembly of PulseVet capital and consumables, the cost of TRUFORMA consumables purchased, and the cost of Assisi parts purchased and related sub-components.
+Cost of revenue consisted primarily of the cost of raw materials used in the assembly of PulseVet capital and consumables, the cost of consumables; TRUFORMA consumables purchased, capital and the cost of consumables; Assisi parts purchased consumables; TRUVIEW capital and related sub-components, consumables; and VetGuardian capital and services.
 We expense all inventory obsolescence provisions related to normal manufacturing changes as cost of revenue.